realpaul/arrow-orm/README.md

 ## Licensing

 This software is licensed under the Apache 2 Public License.
 However, usage of the software to access the Appcelerator Platform is governed by the Appcelerator Enterprise Software License Agreement.
+Copyright (c) 2014-2015 by Appcelerator, Inc.